Strategic National Stockpile (SNS)

 Get Medicine During a Public Health Emergency

 During a public health emergency, DOH will open PODs to quickly get medication, vaccines, or medicinal supplies to the people affected by the emergency.
-The POD locations will be available on this webpage.
+The POD locations will be available on this webpage and elsewhere on the Department of Health site.

 Everyone going through a POD must complete an Emergency Medication Screening Form.
 In order to assist with this process, we have developed an online screening tool that allows you to enter important and required information to generate a voucher.
 The screening tool will also tell you which POD is closest to you.
 This voucher can be taken to the location identified to receive the medication.